naqib74/startup-clinet/README.md

 # Full-stack online startup consultant App
 We Provide Everything To Start Your Social Venture.
 Sign Up With Us!
 Take Your Business To Market.
 Get Funding & More.

+### `App Feature:`

+1. User can order services and check their previous order. \
+2.Admin can add services and manage orders. \
+3.Login with Google. \
+4.Stripe Payment Gateway facility.

 ### `Front-End technology use:`

 1.React \